QuentinRoggy/api-skeleton/README.md

 If you have some association between table, you need to explain it at the app.

-Its pretty simple, into de services folder open the associationsConfig files.
+Its pretty simple, into de helpers folder open the paramsConfigurator.js files.

 You find an object that contain a key "relation".
 This is where you have to config relation.